manonthemat/marketplace/README.md

 Note: Anything between <%= %> in the view gets escaped, while <%- %> gets run (potentially harmful scripts for example).

 ---
+# user index, edit and update
+Add the edit, update and index action in the UsersController, then add the views.

+There's plenty of to be refactored code, but it's good enough for now.

+---